Talent Acquisition vs Recruitment: Everything You Need To Know

 Strategic talent acquisition also involves the awareness of current staffing trends, state of the present workforce as well as the future workforce, and using those insights to attract potential talent.

 Recruitment is a linear process that deals with hiring candidates to fill open positions within an organization quickly.
 When compared to talent acquisition which is more of a proactive and continuous process, the recruitment process is reactive and momentary.
+For organizations, it's essential to find the right person for the right job, and in order to do that, you must have a well-organized recruitment process.

 Recruitment is only one of the subset of talent acquisition.
 The entire process can be further a broken into 5 activities: